gaseri/website/docs/en/teaching/materials/llvm-clang.md

 ## Compiling the source code into the LLVM intermediate representation

-Just like assembly, Clang can output the LLVM intermediate representation (IR), which is more convenient for study of optimization (i.e. analysis and transformation) passes.
+Just like assembly, Clang can output the LLVM intermediate representation (IR), which is more convenient for the study of optimization (i.e. analysis and transformation) passes.
 To produce LLVM IR, we will use `-emit-llvm` parameter in addition to the `-S` parameter:

 ``` shell
 $ ./clang example1.c -S -emit-llvm